santisq/PSCompression/docs/en-US/Compress-GzipArchive.md

 ## DESCRIPTION

-PowerShell cmdlet aimed to compress multiple files into a single Gzip file using the [`GzipStream` Class](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.gzipstream).
-For expansion see `Expand-GzipArchive`.
+The `Compress-GzipArchive` cmdlet can compress one or more specified file paths into a single Gzip file using the [`GzipStream` Class](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.gzipstream).
+For expansion see [`Expand-GzipArchive`](Expand-ZipEntry.md).

 ## EXAMPLES